 2. Reflecting on Teaching

 - Complete at least 5 hours of teaching development programming.

-- Write a 500-750 word reflective essay that summarizes how your approach to teaching was shaped by participating in this programming.
+- Write a 500 to 700-word reflective essay that summarizes how your approach to teaching was shaped by participating in this programming.

 As you take on roles such as teaching assistant, intern, or instructor, there are numerous opportunities on campus to step back and reflect on different aspects of your developing teaching practice.
 Just what mix of programming advances your teaching development goals will vary from person to person.
 Options to fulfill this requirement include:

-- Other teaching workshops offered by the CCT, the CLC, or other units on campus (e.g. Eat.
-Teach.
-Talk.
-Run!)
+- Other teaching workshops and seminars offered by the CCT or other units on campus (e.g. The Craft of Teaching)

 - Teaching development activities offered by your department (e.g. departmental pedagogy courses or workshops)

 - A course on teaching offered by the Writing Program

 3. Course Design and Second Language Pedagogy